 I’m no expert, but here are some thoughts:

 - Exercise your legs so you can stand on your own.
 Make it a habit to do what’s right, and to admit it when you didn’t.

 - Find that firm foundation.
 Have a look at what you’re currently standing on.
 Make sure it’s sturdy.
 If it’s not; fix it.

 About the foundation though, remember to look carefully.
 A foundation that feels unstable doesn’t always have to be; it might just need some adjustments.
 A foundation that feels stable doesn’t always have to be either; it might just not have experienced any stress yet.
-If you find that your current foundation is just too unstable, make sure you don’t just jump of and hope to hit a different one.
+If you find that your current foundation is just too unstable, make sure you don’t just jump off and hope you’ll hit a different one.
 You might not.
 And if a more sturdy foundation comes up, make sure to have a close look before you swap it with your current one.
 Looks can deceive, and even though the one you have might feel unstable, remember that it has in fact kept you up for a while.
 Would be kind of sad if you swapped a perfect foundation that just needed a bit of adjustment, for one that turned out to be broken and sank the moment it hit a small bump.
 Reversely it would be just as sad if the one you stood on hit a bump and sank, and you had the chance to swap it out, but missed it.

 So… that was my thoughts on integrity for now.
 Wonder if anyone will read the whole thing 😛 Anyways, do you have some thoughts on the subject?
 Is it important to have integrity?
 What shows integrity, or lack thereof?
 Comment section below 🙂

 He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much. – Luke 16:10 (NKJV)